What to eat before a run (and what to avoid)

 While some iron-stomached runners might be able to head out running after eating a Sunday roast with no ill effects, most of us need slightly longer to digest.
 If you’re eating a big pre-workout meal you should aim to do this two to four hours before you lace up to give your body time to break it down.
 For lighter meals, such as your lunchtime sandwich, you’ll probably find two hours is long enough.

 If you need an energy boost between your last meal and your run, or you want to eat something light before an early morning jog, try a healthy small snack containing simple carbs for energy one hour to 30 minutes before you lace up.
-The Veloforte Bites Bags with a selection of different bars provide the perfect bitesize top-ups for just this situation.
+Half a Veloforte bar is a great option — save the rest for afterwards — or a couple of our soft and squishy, 100% natural energy chews.

 The best foods to eat for every type of run